Leantime/docker-leantime/README.md

 Currently, this is only supported for `LEAN_DB_PASSWORD`, `LEAN_EMAIL_SMTP_PASSWORD`, `LEAN_S3_SECRET`, and `LEAN_SESSION_PASSWORD`.

+## Plugins

+If you are planning on using and installing plugins from the marketplace please ensure to mount the Plugin folder as suggested in the docker-compose file.
+Otherwise plugin installation may fail or plugins will disapper after a restart of the container.

 ### Support ###
 * Documentation [https://docs.leantime.io](https://docs.leantime.io)
 * Community Forum [https://community.leantime.io](https://community.leantime.io)